OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/iot-hub/iot-hub-java-java-device-management-getstarted.md

     }
     ```

-1. Aygıt benzeticisi kapatmak için aşağıdaki kodu ekleyin **ana** yöntemi:
+1. Merhaba aygıt benzeticisi aşağı tooshut ekleme kodu toohello aşağıdaki hello **ana** yöntemi:

     ```java
-    System.out.println("Press any key to exit...");
+    System.out.println("Press any key tooexit...");
     Scanner scanner = new Scanner(System.in);
     scanner.nextLine();
     scanner.close();